-Mile-a-minute is a federally-listed noxious weed that has recently appeared in South Florida (Figure 7-30).
-This vine, which is native to parts of tropical and subtropical America, has turned into a disastrous weed where it was introduced in Asia, Australia, Africa, and other warm parts of the world (Holm et al. 1977, Zhang et al. 2004).
-This weed was discovered near Homestead in 2008, and an aggressive reconnaissance and eradication effort began immediately.
-With the exception of a single site discovered in 2014 in Broward County, the infestation has been contained to the Homestead area.
-However, fighting the fast growing pest is challenging and efforts are not close to eradication.
+Mile-a-minute is a federally listed noxious weed that recently appeared in South Florida.
+Native to parts of tropical and subtropical America, the vine has become a disastrous weed where it was introduced in Asia, Australia, Africa, and other warm parts of the world (Holm et al. 1977, Zhang et al. 2004).
+Mile-a-minute weed was discovered near Homestead in 2008, and an aggressive reconnaissance and eradication effort began immediately.
+With the exception of a single site discovered in Broward County in 2014 that appears to have been eradicated, the infestation has been contained to the Homestead area.
+However, fighting the fast-growing pest is challenging and efforts are not close to eradication.
 It roots freely from stems and small fragments and vast numbers of tiny airborne seeds can spread the infestation.
 Most of the major infestations exist in plant nurseries.
 The threat of quarantine is an incentive for nursery owners to eliminate the weed.
 Unfortunately, it can be virtually impossible for enforcement agents to track down the owners of abandoned nurseries that continue to act as a local seed source.
-Infestations also exist on land associated with residences where mile-a-minute twines among shrubbery and hedges making removal challenging because herbicide treatment severely damages the ornamental plantings.
-Although most residents are cooperative, some are not and avoid contact (Dozier 2012).
-Because of serious consequences if mile-a-minute becomes permanently established, strong eradication efforts will continue.